jomtoledo/oauth2-api-jtoledo/README.md

 This project is a Laravel application that implements API authentication using Laravel Passport.
-It provides endpoints for user registration, login, and logout.

 ## Features